 This post “Summer Weekend in Lake George, NY” is not sponsored but contains some affiliate links.
 For more information on the sponsored post and/or affiliate link policy, click here.

 Are you exploring more of your state or nearby states as things start to open up again?
 Krista has been going through some major travel withdrawals and the Independence Day weekend was the perfect time to take a family road trip to Lake George, NY.
-If you’re a New Yorker looking for a getaway close to home with lots to offer, here’s a weekend guide to visiting Lake George, NY.
+If you’re a New Yorker looking for a weekend getaway close to home with lots to offer, here’s a weekend guide to visiting Lake George, NY.

 Where is Lake George?